 His work at NIH continues this trend.
 Dr. McDonald collaborates in numerous efforts to facilitate industry adoption of standard vocabularies in electronic medical records and public health reporting, as required by meaningful use regulations.
 He has been working with numerous NIH Institutes to align research terminology with federally mandated clinical terminologies.
 He emphasizes the need for using the same standards where information content overlaps between clinical and research domains (e.g. laboratory testing, vital signs, and clinical survey instruments) that can be integrated with existing clinical LOINC variables to allow data sharing and interoperability.

-As the Scientific Director of the Lister Hill National Center for Biomedical Communications at NLM, Dr. McDonald also oversees five branches with investigators who conduct research and development in biomedical informatics related to consumer health, clinical data, image processing and visualization, and natural language processing to better inform and empower patients, health care providers, researchers, and the general public.
+Dr. McDonald served as the Scientific Director of the Lister Hill National Center for Biomedical Communications at NLM from 2006-2018, overseeing all LHNCBC research and development in biomedical informatics related to consumer health, clinical data, image processing and visualization, and natural language processing.
 Current research projects include biomedical data visualization, high resolution electron microscopy, imaging tools for cancer research, and 3D biomedical imaging research, openI (medical citations enriched by relevant images with capacity to search by image), and automated medical text indexing research.
 Dr. McDonald currently serves as the NLM Chief Health Data Standards Officer.

 Dr. McDonald obtained his medical degree from the University of Illinois, and completed his internship in Internal Medicine at Boston City Hospital, Harvard Medical Service, and his residency in Internal Medicine at Cook County Hospital and University of Wisconsin.
 Before beginning his residency, he earned an MS in Biomedical Engineering from Northwestern University, and completed a fellowship at NIH, where he managed the development of the first clinical laboratory computer system at the Clinical Research Center.